-Our business and commercialization strategy for investigational COMP360 psilocybin treatment depends on our ability to identify, qualify, prepare, certify and support third-party treatment sites which will administer COMP360 psilocybin treatment.
+Our business and commercialization strategy for our investigational COMP360 psilocybin treatment depends on our ability to identify, qualify, prepare and support third-party treatment sites which will administer COMP360 psilocybin treatment.
 If we are unable to do so, our commercialization prospects would be limited and our business, financial condition and results of operations would be harmed.

 If we are able to commercialize our investigational COMP360 psilocybin treatment or future treatments, our success will be dependent upon our ability to identify, qualify, prepare, certify and support third-party treatment sites that offer and administer our treatments.
-Our commercial model of delivering our investigational COMP360 psilocybin treatment will also involve third-party therapists before, during and after the COMP360 psilocybin administration session, which will be hosted in one of the third-party treatment sites.
-We intend to commercialize our investigational COMP360 psilocybin treatment and any future therapeutic candidates by building close relationships with qualified third-party treatment sites where these therapists will administer our investigational COMP360 psilocybin treatment.
+Our commercial model of delivering our investigational COMP360 psilocybin treatment will also involve third-party healthcare professionals before, during and after the COMP360 psilocybin administration session, which will be hosted in one of the third-party treatment sites.
+We intend to commercialize our investigational COMP360 psilocybin treatment and any future therapeutic candidates by building close relationships with qualified third-party treatment sites where these healthcare professionals will administer our investigational COMP360 psilocybin treatment.
 Because we expect our COMP360 psilocybin treatment to be subject to a REMS program and because we intend to work only with third-party sites and providers who agree to adhere strictly to our treatment protocols, we may face limitations on the number of sites available to administer our investigational COMP360 psilocybin treatment.
 Any such limitations could make it impracticable or impossible for some potential patients to access our investigational COMP360 psilocybin treatment, if approved, which could limit the overall size of our potential patient population and harm our future results of operations.

-If we are unable to establish a sufficient network of third-party treatment sites certified under applicable standards, including regional, national, state or other applicable standards as needed to render psilocybin therapeutic services, including the certifications that such third-party treatment sites may require, it would have a material adverse effect on our business and ability to grow and would adversely affect our results of operations and commercialization efforts.
-We expect the therapists to be employed by the third-party treatment sites where the therapists administer our treatments.
+If we are unable to establish a sufficient network of third-party treatment sites certified under applicable standards, including regional, national, state or other applicable standards as needed to administer our COMP360 psilocybin treatment if regulatory approval is obtained, including the certifications that such third-party treatment sites may require, it would have a material adverse effect on our business and ability to grow and would adversely affect our results of operations and commercialization efforts.
+We expect the healthcare professionals to be employed by the third-party treatment sites where the healthcare professionals administer our treatments.
 Third-party treatment sites could, for a number of reasons, demand higher payments for our treatments or take other actions to increase their income from selling our treatments, which could result in higher costs for payors and for our patients to get access to our treatments.
-For example, legal regimes may have higher levels of licensure which force us to contract with third-party treatment sites that demand higher payment rates to provide psilocybin therapeutic services.
-In addition, third-party treatment sites may have difficulty meeting regulatory or accreditation requirements.
+For example, legal regimes may have higher levels of licensure which force us to contract with third-party treatment sites that demand higher payment rates to administer our COMP360 psilocybin treatment, if regulatory approval is obtained.
+In addition, third-party treatment sites may have difficulty meeting any applicable regulatory or accreditation requirements.